-Following the Respondent's disciplinary action by the Michigan Board of medicine, a BPMC Hearing Committee determined that the Respondent's conduct amounted to professional misconduct and voted to revoke his license to practice medicine in New York State (License).
+Following the Respondent's disciplinary action by the Texas Medical Board that resulted in a Mediated Agreed Order, a BPMC Hearing Committee determined that the Respondent's conduct did not constitute professional misconduct as alleged in the Statement of Charges.
 In this proceeding pursuant to New York Public Health Law (PHL) § 230-c(4)(a), the Respondent asked the ARB to review that Determination.
-After reviewing the hearing record and the parties' review submissions, the ARB affirms the hearing committee's determination to revoke the Respondent's license.
+After reviewing the hearing record and the parties' review submissions, the ARB affirms the hearing committee's determination.